 Common Ground Reading Initiative

-Common Ground is the college’s freshman-year reading program.
-The purpose of the program is to give the 900 incoming freshmen an opportunity to create community based on a shared reading experience.
-Books are provided to freshmen at their summer new student conference and asked to read the book before returning for fall classes.
+Common Ground is the College of Liberal Arts’ freshman-year reading program.
+The purpose of the program is to give the 900 plus incoming freshmen an opportunity to create a learning community based on a shared reading experience.
+Books are provided to freshmen at their summer new student conference.
+They are encouraged to read the book and be prepared to participate in Common Ground discussions and events throughout their freshman year.

-Bill Bishop will speak on Monday, September 30 from 7 p.m. to 8 p.m. at Annenberg Presidential Conference Center.
-After his talk, there will be a book signing and reception.
+Mr. Bamford will speak on Monday, October 13, 2014 at 7 pm, at the Annenberg Presidential Conference Center.
+A book signing and reception will follow.
 The event is free and open to the public.
-Parking will be available at the George Bush Presidential Library.

 - Why did we create Common Ground?